ozan2003/cloakimg/README.md

 ## Encryption (Optional)

-Enable authenticated callers to encrypt the payload before embedding by providing a key file.
-The key file can hold either raw bytes (32 bytes) or an ASCII hex string.
+Enable encryption for your payload prior to embedding by using a key file.
+The key file may consist of either 32 raw bytes or a 32-byte ASCII hex string.

 A fresh nonce is generated for each encryption and automatically embedded in the payload.
 The format is: `[12-byte nonce][N-byte ciphertext][16-byte tag]`.
 During decryption, the nonce is extracted automatically.

 ```bash
 # Encrypt before embedding